-Jacqueline Brown, MD is Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Jacqueline Brown, MD is assistant professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 A medical oncologist, Dr. Brown specializes in treating patients with genitourinary cancers.
 She is also an active clinical researcher in the field of novel therapeutic combinations for genitourinary cancers.
 She serves as associate medical director of the Ambulatory Infusion Center at Winship Cancer Institute of Emory University.

 Dr. Brown is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute of Emory University.
 She holds a professional membership with American Society of Clinical Oncology.

 Dr. Brown received her medical degree from the University of Rochester School of Medicine and Dentistry in Rochester, New York.
 Dr. Brown completed her residency in Internal Medicine at the University of Virginia School of Medicine in Charlottesville, Virginia where she served as Chief Resident.
 She completed her fellowship in Hematology and Medical Oncology at Emory University in Atlanta, Georgia, serving as Chief Fellow in her final year of training.

 Dr. Brown's primary research focus is the investigation of novel therapeutic combinations for genitourinary cancers with emphasis on the discovery of predictive and prognostic biomarkers of immunotherapy efficacy.

 Dr. Brown's articles have been published in a number of leading journals including The Oncologist, Journal for Immunotherapy of Cancer and Clinical Genitourinary Cancer.